Nandinho (footballer, born 1998)

-Fernando Jacinto Quissanga, known as Nandinho (born 25 May 1998) is an Angolan professional footballer who plays as a centre-back for Interclube.
+Fernando Jacinto Quissanga, known as Nandinho (born 25 May 1998) is an Angolan professional footballer who plays as a centre-back for Sagrada Esperança.

 Club career

 On 28 November 2016, he signed a contract with the Russian Premier League club FC Rostov.

 In August 2020, Nandinho signed with Interclube, joining from league rivals Progresso do Sambizanga.

 International career

 He made his debut for the Angola national football team on 12 June 2016 in a 2016 COSAFA Cup game against Malawi.
 He played his first continental-level competitive game for Angola on 11 November 2016 in an Africa Cup of Nations qualifier against Madagascar.

 Personal

-His older brother Bastos is also a professional footballer, currently with FC Rostov.
+His older brother Bastos is also a professional footballer, currently with Botafogo.